Nathan thought he was sick this morning.

 I happened to leave the side van door open, and ran back inside to hang the phone up.

-P called right then to see if I was going to head out to his work for a "lunch date" after dropping Angel Face off.
+Pat called right then to see if I was going to head out to his work for a "lunch date" after dropping Nathan off.

 We ended up talking for a few minutes, and then I told him all of the kids were already buckled in and I needed to go.